Many of us have learned a little bit about strokes at some point in our lives.

 Atrial fibrillation can make you as much as five times more likely to have a stroke.

-If you find yourself experiencing symptoms of atrial fibrillation, such as shortness of breath and heart palpitations, work with your healthcare provider to find strategies to manage the risks associated with it.
+If you find yourself experiencing these symptoms, work with your healthcare team, including your physical therapist, to find strategies to manage the risks associated with it.

 Having a stroke can lead to dramatic changes in physical ability and mobility.